Frequently Asked Questions

 Closed toed shoes are requested.
 Sneakers or hiking boots are best with pants or capris preferable for protection from the elements.
 You won’t feel hot as they protect you from the sun, as well.
 Bug spray, sun block and a hat are highly recommended.
 Helmets are strongly recommended for the horseback rides due to the nature of the activity and our rocky terrain.

 How do we get to Carolina Corral?

-Taxis are $9 for 2 or more riders $12 for a single rider.
-Buses will probably not be running on a regular schedule post hurricane for some time yet.
-There is a free shuttle running from the dock to Coral Bay several times a day.
-We’re 30 minutes across island.
-The shuttle drops off at the Coral Bay fire station.
-We are a ten minute walk from there past Skinny Legs and a pond.
-Make a right turn onto a dirt road then take the first drive on the right.
+Taxis are $9 for 2 or more riders, $12 for a single rider.
+The bus is also a good option leaving Cruz Bay ferry dock at 8am and again at 3:30pm, returning at 9:10am from Coral Bay and 6:20pm.
+We’re 30 minutes across island where it will turn around at the end of our dirt road.
+We’re five minutes down the road, first drive on the right.
 Directions if driving: Take Rt.
 10 or Centerline Road from Cruz Bay straight across island to Coral Bay, travel time about half hour.
 Once in Coral Bay there’s a road going right to Salt Pond called 107, but stay on 10.
-Travel exactly half a mile past a ballfield on the right (currently full of debris), a fire station, Skinny Legs restaurant and the adjoining shops.
+Travel exactly half a mile past a ballfield on the right (freshly grated for new growth), a fire station, Skinny Legs restaurant and adjoining shops.
 We’re on the right just after a pond bordering the road.
 Across from our road is a one story yellow house (minus it’s roof). click here for a map.

 Do you offer options other than helping at the corral?

-For those who are unable to spend part or an entire day with the animals, you can stop in anytime you visit.
+For those who are unable to spend part of the day with the animals, you can stop in anytime to visit.
 Donations are appreciated toward their care.

-Kiddie rides available weekday afternoons.
-Please call ahead to set up something special for the little person in your life. $25 a rider.
+Family style kiddie rides available weekday afternoons.
+Please call ahead to set up something special for the little person in your life.
+The entire family can ride accompanied by a child 7 years old and under. $25 a rider.
 Birthday parties welcome!